ethz-asl/linter/README.md

 source ~/.bashrc
 ```

-The you can install the linter in your repository:
+Then you can install the linter in your repository:
 ```bash
 cd $YOUR_REPO
 init_linter_git_hooks